 Maybe it’s the memory of a young woman whose life was cut short saving her children’s lives that endears “Fairytale Of New York” to the British public…

 Maybe it’s the wonderfully crafted lyrics, the vignette of a relationship that asks us to examine whether we’ve ever really lived out the dreams we had in our teens and 20s…

 Maybe it’s the exquisite light and shade between the vocals of Kirsty MacColl and Shane MacGowan…

 Maybe it’s a little bit of all those things…

 At any rate, what I do know is that the surest sign of Christmas being just around the corner is when “Fairytale Of New York” comes on the radio again.

 There’s not a dry eye in the house as Kirsty MacColl and Shane MacGowan sing…

 The boys of the NYPD choir’s still singing “Galway Bay”

 For Christmas Day

-Here’s The Pogues ft.
-Kirsty MacColl with the greatest Christmas song ever written…at least as far as the UK listening public is concerned…it’s “Fairytale Of New York”…
+Here’s The Pogues, featuring Kirsty MacColl, with the greatest Christmas song ever written…at least as far as the British is concerned… “Fairytale Of New York”…